shra1-tech/Linux-stress-test/README.md

 # Linux Stress Test Scripts

-This repository contains two Bash scripts I created to stress test system resources for educational purposes in controlled environments (e.g., virtual machines or test systems).
+This repository contains three Bash scripts I created to stress test system resources for educational purposes in controlled environments (e.g., virtual machines or test systems).
 The scripts are:

 1. **`memory-stress.sh`**: Increases memory usage to 100%, designed for systems with 2 GB RAM.
 2. **`cpu-stress.sh`**: Pushes CPU usage to 100%.
+3. **`DOS.sh`**: URL load test.
 ⚠️ **Warning**: Do **not** run these scripts in a production environment, as they may cause system instability, crashes, or overheating.

 ## Installation